baihacker/pe/libraries_on_win64.md

 clean:
 	rm -f $(PROGS) *.o *.d *.a *.exe *~
 ```
-   * Build ntl, use the following makefile.
-Changes in make file
+ * ntl.
+Use ./configure to generate makefile and the flowings are the changes
 ```
 CXXFLAGS=-O3 --std=c++14
 # Flags for the C++ compiler